 Women have driven innovation in tech since the 19th century, but have long gone unnoticed.
 Their history is as complex as the field itself.
 There are currently strong debates going on around the world as to how the pioneering of a lot of computer programming came from women, but there is a serious lack of representation in the field of computer sciences.

 I started in technology right out of school from Texas A&M (which, by the way, opened in 1876, but didn’t allow women to attend until 1963!).
 I was a student of mainframes and punch cards, and while the Computer Science degree didn’t fit me, Psychology did, and I parlayed it to Recruiting and Sales in technology.

 I was blessed to work for Compaq and many of my mentors came from my time there.
 We were always very fortunate to have “Women in Technology” speakers on campus – and even though in the 90’s that seemed to feed the fire of segregating women from men in tech, it was a powerful experience to be with so many influential women who were already taking a hand at changing technology.

 Do you recognized the name Ada Lovelace?
-Probably not, unless you’re a Computer Science geek, and a historian.
+Maybe not, unless you’re a Computer Science geek or a historian.
 Ada was able to grasp “the most abstract of Science….with a force which few masculine intellects could have exerted over it.”
 That female intellect earned her a spot as the first computer programmer.
 Not the first female programmer, but the first programmer!